(function(x) x + 1)(5)

 ch_false("yes")("no")

-#> [1] "no"This is already if/else.
+#> [1] "no"That is already if/else.
 A Church boolean is a conditional: call it with the “then” branch and the “else” branch, and it selects one.
+No dispatch mechanism, no keyword, no syntax.
+The boolean itself does the selecting.

 ch_if <- function(cond) function(then_val) function(else_val) {